FricoSimon/Javascript/README.md

 - people.js (OOP concept in people)
 - os.mjs (Get detailed information about your pc/laptop)
 - time.js (Timeout concept in making tea)
+- path.mjs (Get detailed information about your file's address)
 - more to come...

 ---